rustyrussell/lightning-rfc/04-onion-routing.md

 Because invoices do not necessarily specify an amount, and because payers can add noise to the final amount, the total amount must be sent explicitly.
-The requirements allow exceeding this slightly, as it simplfies adding noise to the amount when splitting, as well as scenarios in which the senders are genuinely independent (friends splitting a bill, for example).
+The requirements allow exceeding this slightly, as it simplifies adding noise to the amount when splitting, as well as scenarios in which the senders are genuinely independent (friends splitting a bill, for example).